DanChitwood/algerian_ampelography/README.md

-# preliminary_algerian_ampelography
+# A high-resolution model of Algerian grapevine leaf morphospace predicts synthetic leaves
-repository with code for a preliminary analysis of algerian grapevine germplasm
+A repository with code for an analysis of Algerian grapevine germplasm